jermbo/Talks/OpenSourceSoftware/ScratchYourOwnItch.md

 ## Industry moves at a rapid pace

+Technology is always getting better, smaller, faster, and cheaper.
+This is not going to change in the near future.

+### Personal Tech History

+2000 - 2006(ish) I was designing print materials, using PhotoShop, Illustrator, Quark.
+Brochures, business cards, logos, product packages, etc.

-2004 - 2008(ish) I was building static sites in tables. ( Think of Google Sheets, build a site in that!)
+2003 - 2008(ish) I was building static sites in tables. ( Think of Google Sheets, build a site in that!)

-2008 - 2011(ish), I was building sites, games, interactive ads using Flash and ActionScript 3.
+2007 - 2011(ish), I was building sites, games, interactive ads using Flash and ActionScript 3.

-2010 - 2017, I was building sites with regular ol HTML and CSS.
+2010 - 2017, I was building some sites with regular ol HTML and CSS.
 Other sites with WordPress and jQuery.

 2012, I started getting more involved with build pipelines.
 Started learning Gulp to get my Sass to compile.